whereswaldon/mediagheist/README.md

 # mediagheist

 Currently, this repo is for scripts that I wrote to manage my media files.
-I wan ted to expose information about the artist and album for music files without usi ng some kind of restrictive naming convention.
-What I came up with works like th
+I wanted to expose information about the artist and album for music files without using some kind of restrictive naming convention.
+What I came up with works like this:
-is:

 - All music files live in `~/Music/flat`
 - Each artist and album has a directory in `~/Music/albums` or `~/Music/artists`
-  - Within a given artist's or album's directory is a symbolic link to each musi c file belonging to that artist.
+  - Within a given artist's or album's directory is a symbolic link to each music file belonging to that artist.

-This has the benefit that all of the music files only need to exist in one place , but can be viewed in the filesystem through multiple hierarchies.
+This has the benefit that all of the music files only need to exist in one place, but can be viewed in the filesystem through multiple hierarchies.

 ## Drawbacks